-The Israel Defence Forces and Israel Security Agency (Shin Bet) carried out a precision airstrike on a Hamas command centre on Tuesday targeting Mohammed Sinwar, who took over effective command of the terrorist group’s military operations after the death of his brother Yahya Sinwar last year.
+The IDF and Shin Bet have confirmed they carried out an airstrike on the European Hospital in Khan Younis on Tuesday targeting Mohammed Sinwar, who took over command of the terrorist group’s military operations after the death of his brother Yahya Sinwar last year.

-Footage posted on social media shows significant damage in the area surrounding the hospital.
-Arab media outlets, including the Hezbollah-affiliated Al-Mayadeen, said the strike had killed more than 20 people and injured more than 70 more.
-The Hamas-controlled Gaza Health Ministry reported at least 16 killed and over 70 wounded in the hospital vicinity; the ministry’s figures do not distinguish between fighters and civilians.
+The Hamas-controlled Gaza Health Ministry reported at least 16 killed and over 70 wounded in the hospital vicinity.
+The ministry’s figures, though, do not distinguish between fighters and civilians.

 Israeli officials said that Hamas’s use of civilian infrastructure for military purposes violates international law and endangers innocent lives.